joeganiomego/TYSDS_2020CE/README.md

 # TYSDS_2020CE
-Code Listings models of The Years of the Switch and the Dream of The Singularity 2020 CE
+Code Listings models of The Years of the Switch and the Dream of The Singularity 2020 CE:
+Allometry Applied to Humanity modelled in Julia

 Input data time period 2000 BCE to 2020 CE.